yogeshagr/golang/src/gopl.io/gobook.md

 of calls may be deferred; they are executed in the reverse of the order in which they were deferred.

+- A defer statement is often used with paired operations like open and close, connect and disconnect, or lock and unlock to ensure that resources are released in all cases, no matter how complex the control flow.

+- The right place for a defer statement that releases a resource is immediately after the resource has been successfully acquire.

+- The defer statement can also be used to pair "on entry" and "on exit" actions when debugging a complex function.
+The bigSlowOperation function below calls trace immediately, which does the "on entry" action then returns a function value that, when called, does tge corresponding "on exit" action.
+By deferring a call to the returned function in this way, we can instrument the entry point and all exit points of a function in a single statement and even pass values, like the start time, between the two actions.
+But don't forget the final parentheses in the defer statement, or the "on entry" will happen on exit and the on-exit action won't happen at all!

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.